seewah/mandrill-template-manager/README.md

 mandrill-template-manager
 =========================

-Library for creating and publishing Mandrill templates
+Utility class for generating and publishing Mandrill templates